 Discover the 5 lab tests every person over 35 should ask their doctor about — explained in plain English by a board-certified physician.

-Dr. Tom Biernacki, DPM is a board-certified podiatric surgeon at Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan.
+Dr. Tom Biernacki, DPM is a board-certified podiatric surgeon at Balance Foot & Ankle in Howell and Bloomfield Township, Michigan.
 He performs ultrasound-guided and landmark-based corticosteroid injections for plantar fasciitis, Morton’s neuroma, joint arthritis, and tendon sheath inflammation as part of comprehensive foot and ankle care.

 Join 950,000+ Learning About Foot Health